* Borrowing costs rise at Italian bond auction

 Investors were also looking ahead to U.S. Federal Reserve Chairman Ben Bernanke’s testimony to the House Financial Services Committee later on Wednesday.

-Market players said Bernanke was expected to reiterate comments from Tuesday, when he said the central bank would keep buying bonds for a while, helping alleviate some market concerns about an early end to the Fed’s easing programme.
+Bernanke is expected to reiterate comments from Tuesday, when he said the central bank would keep buying bonds for a while, helping alleviate some market concerns about an early end to the Fed’s easing programme.

-The yen firmed against the dollar and euro, benefiting from being seen as a safe-haven currency by investors nervous about the political deadlock in Italy.
+The yen edged up, benefiting from being seen as a safe-haven currency by investors nervous about the political situation in Italy and which has the potential to throw global financial markets into turmoil.

-The dollar fell 0.4 percent on the day to 91.62 yen but managed to hold above a one-month low of 90.85 touched on Monday.
-The euro stood at 120.01, down 0.1 percent on the day and holding above Monday’s one-month low of 118.74 yen.
+The dollar fell 0.3 percent on the day to 91.65 yen but managed to hold above a one-month low of 90.85 touched on Monday.
+The euro stood at 120.10, flat on the day and holding above Monday’s one-month low of 118.74 yen.

 Despite this week’s gains, the yen has been one of the worst performing major currency so far this year as investors bet on more aggressive policies from the Bank of Japan to beat deflation, and positioned for more monetary stimulus.